P-Tilemachos/End-to-end-Machine-Learning-Pipeline/README.md

-# End-to-End Machine Learning Analysis
+# End-to-End Machine Learning Pipeline

 This repository contains an end-to-end machine learning project where core techniques are applied to a real dataset.
 The project focuses on data inspection, preprocessing, supervised learning, unsupervised learning, and systematic performance evaluation.